denkhaus/irspamd/README.md

 * `--spambox, -s` Name of the box to move spam messages to.
 Default is 'Spam'.
 * `--hambox,  -m` Name of the box to move ham messages to.
 If no hambox is given, ham remains in inbox.
 * `--inbox,   -i` Name of the box to be scanned.
 Default is 'INBOX'.
+* `--force,   -f` Forces processing if message was already checked.

 ## learn
 #### subcommands